p3lim/sublime-highlight-trailing-whitespace/README.md

 This plugin will highlight any trailing whitespace.

-You can enable this through the preferences (or syntax-specific) like so:
+It's disabled by default, enable it through the preferences (or syntax-specific):
 ```json
 {
 	"highlight_trailing_whitespace": true,